 Meanwhile, it’s very stable thanks to its drop-through construction, and portable due to its short size and

 Like most Arbor longboards, it has great build quality.
-At well under $200 it’s also very affordable and good value for the money.
+At under $200 for the bamboo

 Product pictures courtesy of Arbor Collective (used with permission)